 Annual Town Meeting

 Any registered elector is welcome to attend – you will be asked to sign an attendance sheet confirming that you are a registered to vote in Felixstowe - and ask questions of the Council, which will usually be answered by the Chairperson, the Clerk to the Council, or a designated Councillor.
 An elector may also make suggestions and comment on anything pertinent to the people of Felixstowe.
-This will be welcomed and is the whole purpose of the meeting.
 The Council may invite local clubs, societies or other voluntary and statutory organisations to provide an exhibition and/or a representative to speak about the work of their group.

-The Town Mayor chairs the meeting.
-If the Chair is not able to attend, then the meeting will elect a chairperson from amongst those electors present.
-Other Town Councillors usually attend and will speak if need be.
-But the purpose of the meeting is to enable the ordinary electors to have their say.
+The Mayor of Felixstowe chairs the meeting if available.
+Or, if the Mayor is not able to attend, then the meeting will elect a chairperson from those electors present.
+Other Town Councillors usually attend and will speak if need be but the purpose of the meeting is to enable electors to have their say.
 Councillors will listen with interest and as electors themselves, also have the opportunity to raise questions and make comments if they wish.

 Minutes of the meeting are taken and approved at the following year’s Annual Town Meeting.